BloomTech-Labs/CS10-ksl-alerts/README.md

 KSL.com is Utah's #1 source for News, Sports, Weather and Classifieds.
 The Classifieds section in particular is widely used to find used items for sale locally.

 KSL Alerts is a tool designed to facilitate the use of the Classifeds section.
-It allows users to keep track of various queries, all up-to-date and in one place.
+It allows users to keep track of various queries (searches), all up-to-date and in one place.

 ## Features